dupontdenis/testMyPizzasAPI/README.md

 ### **Example 1: Get All Pizzas**

 1. Click **"Get All Pizzas"** button
-2. See grid of Bootstrap cards
+2. See grid of pizza cards
 3. Each card shows: name, ID, ingredients

 ### **Example 2: Get Pizza By ID**